akaBaytar/vue-apps/README.md

 - **Description:** Find a Mentor is a Vue project that utilizes Firebase for backend operations, including authentication using Google APIs.
 It incorporates Vuex for state management with multiple modules, Vue Router for dynamic routes, and route guarding.
 - **Folder:** `find-a-mentor`

-## Additional Files

-In addition to the project folders, you may also find the following files:

-- `LICENSE`: The license under which the projects are distributed.
-- `CONTRIBUTING.md`: Guidelines for contributing to the projects.
-- `CODE_OF_CONDUCT.md`: Code of Conduct for project contributors.

 ## Getting Started

 To run any of the projects locally, follow these steps: